-As you can see from the previous chart, Laravel is the most popular PHP frameworks used by developers today.
-Even it is just still new (released February 22, 2012), but it has catch lot of developers attention.
-The latest version of Laravel comes as individual Composer packages.
-It features with good routing, easy authentication, migrations support, Blade templating engine.
+Simply put, Laravel is one of the most popular PHP frameworks used by developers today.
+Despite being comparatively new than many other rivals, (introduced in 2012), it has caught the attention of well-known developers.
+The latest version of Laravel comes with individual composer packages.
+It features good routing, easy authentication, migrations support, and Blade templating engine.
 Not to mention the intuitive syntax that makes Laravel a pretty helpful web application framework.

-Symfony is a flexible, scalable yet powerful PHP frameworks for MVC application.
-There are plenty of reusable PHP components that can can be used like Security, Templating, Translation, Validator, Form Config and more.
-Like Laravel, it’s also modularize with Composer.
+Symfony is a flexible, scalable yet powerful PHP framework for MVC application.
+There are plenty of reusable PHP components that can be used such as security, templating, translation, validator, form config and more.
+Like Laravel, it’s also modularized with a composer.
 Its goal is to make your web application creation and maintenance faster with less repetitive coding.
 Overall, if flexibility and easy-to-use tools are what you are looking for, keep Symfony in mind.

-CodeIgniter is a free PHP framework maintain by EllisLab.
-It has an excellent documentation with large user community.
-There are many features that will make you taste CodeIgniter for your project such as no PHP version conflict, almost zero installation, easy error handling, reliable security, and straightforward encryption steps.
+CodeIgniter is a free PHP framework by EllisLab.
+It has excellent documentation with a large user community.
+There are many features that will make you taste CodeIgniter for your projects such as no PHP version conflict, almost zero installation, easy error handling, reliable security, and straightforward encryption steps.
 Moreover, CodeIgniter also comes with feature-rich libraries and helpers that allow you to go about your task with the desired customization.

-Zend Framework is a scalable and full featured object-oriented PHP framework.
-It’s now available in version 2 with lots of new features and improvements.
-It has an online training and certification which make it popular and used by plenty of enterprise organizations.
+Laminas Project (formerly Zend Framework) is a scalable and fully-featured object-oriented PHP framework.
+It’s been optimized to work smoothly and also got plenty of new features and improvements.
+It has online training and certification which make it popular and used by many enterprise organizations.
 With its OOP (object-oriented programming) and design patterns consistency, you can easily extend custom classes and use only what you need.

-Inspired with the fastest living bird Falcon, the Phalcon framework runs with great flair.
+Inspired by the fastest living bird Falcon, the Phalcon framework runs with great flair.
 And it’s undoubtedly the fastest PHP framework that I have come across.
-Not surprisingly, when benchmarked with other popular frameworks, it has the fastest time request and lowest memory usage according to Systems Architect and Phalcon crew test.
-This happen because it was purely written with C/C++ for performance optimization purpose.
+Not surprisingly, when benchmarked with other popular frameworks, it has the fastest time request and lowest memory usage according to Systems Architect and Phalcon crew tests.
+This happens because it was purely written with C/C++ for performance optimization purposes.

 Slim is a lightweight micro-framework for PHP inspired by Sinatra, a Ruby framework.
-It has a tiny size without overkill learning curve.
-It’s built with incredible routing system and focuses on RESTful API with all HTTP methods (GET, POST, PUT, DELETE).
+It has a tiny size without the overkill learning curve.
+It’s built with a strong routing system and focuses on RESTful API with all HTTP methods (GET, POST, PUT, DELETE).
 Thanks to the support for any PSR-7 HTTP message implementation, you can inspect and fine-tune the HTTP message method, status, URI, headers, cookies, and body without any hassle.

 YiiFramework is a modern PHP framework with a host of powerful features.
 Despite being so powerful, it’s pretty easy to handle and warrants less learning curve.
-Besides, it’s also highly extensible, enabling you to fit what you need.
-There are several tools that can help you easily tune your web application for better performance.
-Yii has built in integration with a great PHP testing framework, CodeCeption, to test your application easier and faster.
+Besides, it’s also highly extensible, allowing you to fully customize all the essential features in line with your needs.
+What’s more, Yii also has built-in integration with a great PHP testing framework, CodeCeption, to test your application easier and faster.

-Fat-Free is a powerful and easy to use PHP micro-framework.
-Developed by Bong Cosca in 2009, Fat-Free is one of lightweight framework with less than 50KB.
-It was developed almost entirely in PHP with main features of URL router, multilingual application support and cache engine.
-That’s not all, it also has plentiful plugins for a large number of database back-end like MySQL, MSSQL, SQLite, Sybase, DB2, MongoDB, CouchDB, PostgreSQL and Flat File.
+Just YiiFramework, Fat-Free is also a robust yet easy-to-use PHP framework.
+Developed by Bong Cosca in 2009, it’s rated very highly by developers.
+Being just 50KB, it runs pretty smoothly.
+It was developed almost entirely in PHP with the multilingual application support and cache engine.
+That’s not all, it also has plentiful plugins for a large number of database backends like MySQL, MSSQL, SQLite, Sybase, DB2, MongoDB, CouchDB, PostgreSQL, and Flat File.

 Kohana is a PHP framework with HMVC (Hierarchical Model View Controller) architectural pattern.
-Kohana was built with PHP OOP in mind, which means you should you’ll get some advantages from it to have visibility protection, abstracts, automatic class loading, interfaces, overloading and singletons.
-The GET, POST, COOKIE, and SESSION methods can also be used as you want.
-To use it, you should have a minimum PHP version of 5.
+It was built with PHP OOP in mind, which means you’ll get a lot of advantages such as visibility protection, abstracts, automatic class loading, overloading, and singletons.
+Besides, you can also customize GET, POST, COOKIE, and SESSION methods as per your needs.
+To use it, make sure you have a PHP version of 5 or later.

-Just like its name, PHP Mini is a lightweight restful PHP framework suitable for mini project and quick prototype.
-It has a simple but clean code and easy to understand.
-There CRUD demo action included for easier database entries.
-The code are all written natively in PHP, so you don’t need to learn additional framework.
+Just like its name, PHP Mini is a lightweight restful PHP framework suitable for the mini-projects and quick prototypes.
+It has a simple but clean code which is easy to understand.
+Besides, the inclusion of CRUD demo action makes database entries hassle-free.
+As the code is all written natively in PHP, so you don’t need to learn the additional framework.

 14. Simple PHP Framework

 This framework is a personal project (or project library collection) of Tyler Hall that he started since 2006.
-He has been dealing with hundreds of different projects and use this library for his projects base.
-The framework can bootstrapped your project with user authentication, database calls, RSS feeds, etc available on the code.
+He has been dealing with hundreds of different projects and uses this library for the base of his projects.
+The framework can bootstrap your project with user authentication, database calls, RSS feeds, etc available on the code.
 Head over to GitHub to grab the source.

 Zikula is a free open source PHP framework based on Symfony and Doctrine.
-It can be used whether for small, enterprise or even personal projects.
-Zikula is well integrated with the popular Bootstrap 3 framework and Font Awesome 4 which offers the needed flexibility.
+It can be used for small, enterprise or even personal projects.
+Moreover, it is fully integrated with the popular Bootstrap 3 framework and Font Awesome 4 which offers the needed flexibility.
 Not just that, it has also got some really handy features including flexible theme system, WYSIWYG editors, ModuleStudio, document creator, galleries, and chat that allow you to get your work done with precision.

 The great thing if you use PHP frameworks is you can make your development process much faster, easier and more fun.
-Each of them offers different, unique and amazing features.
-So, our best suggestion is to use only what you consider the most appropriate and easy to learn framework for your project.
-Our list here only mention some of them, and there are still plenty of another framework out there.
+And each of the mentioned frameworks offers amazing features to simplify the whole process.
+So, take advantage of our best suggestions to get your work done efficiently.
 Did we miss something?
-Feel free to drop some words in the comment box below.
+Feel free to drop its name in the comment box below.